-Car-bombed gangster Nelson Harris once worked as a “yardman” at the Four Deuces.
-He screened guests as they arrived and pressed a buzzer if he saw police officers approaching so the gambling equipment could be concealed.
+Car-bombed gangster Nelson Harris had once worked as a “yardman” at the Four Deuces.
+His job was to screen guests as they arrived and to press a buzzer if he saw police officers approaching so that the gambling equipment could be concealed.
 (Pat Kirkwood said the club also was often tipped off about raids.
 By the time police arrived, the gambling house was just a cocktail lounge.)

 Elmer Sharp was indeed built for bear.
 He was solid and square shouldered—a refrigerator with five o’clock shadow.
 Doyle Brunson recalled, “They claimed the only person in town tougher than Elmer was his mama.”
 (Photo from University of Texas at Arlington Library.)

-Fort Worth suffered a severe case of ambivalence about the Highway, just as it had about Hell’s Half Acre, bewailing its sin one minute and whispering thanks for its economic engine the next minute.
+Fort Worth suffered a severe case of ambivalence about the highway, just as it had about Hell’s Half Acre a half-century earlier, muttering lamentations for its sin one minute and whispering thanks for its economic engine the next minute.
 Vice brought people to town, put money into circulation.
 Calls for reform waxed but always waned.
 Indignation was always followed by resignation.

-And then came the car bombing of the Harrises on that day in November 1950.
+And then came the car-bombing of the Harrises on the day before Thanksgiving in 1950.

 And yet, seldom can one event be singled out as the last straw.
 More often there are many last straws that accrue to eventually make a broom.
 And then the broom begins to sweep.
-In the case of the Highway, after the Harris car bombing, suddenly police began to find gambling where they had found none before.
+In the case of Jacksboro Highway, after the Harris car-bombing, suddenly police began to find gambling where they had found none before.
 Arrests were made; equipment was confiscated.

 Five weeks after Harris and his pregnant wife were killed in November 1950, a grand jury began to investigate their murders.
-Then investigators found that Harris had left behind a trunk full of business records—records pointing to police payoffs.
+Then investigators found that Harris was speaking from the grave: He had left behind a trunk full of business records—records pointing to police payoffs.

 The grand jury widened its investigation to “gaming, bribery, and vice.”
-After a three-month investigation the grand jury indicted sixty gamblers, most of them Jacksboro Highway operators.
-Clip is from the March 31, 1951 Dallas Morning News.
+After a three-month investigation the grand jury indicted thirty-two gamblers, most of them Jacksboro Highway operators.

 Rumors circulated: The grand jury would indict police officers for taking bribes.